Denisiums/study-smarter-test-task/README.md

 ## How to run

-Run `npm start` for a dev server.
+Run `npm install`.
+Then run `npm start` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.

 Run `npm run build` to build the project.
 The build artifacts will be stored in the `dist/` directory.